PatrickG0308/design/README.md

 > The website should have a Navigation menu that is consistent across all pages and devices.
 > The website should have a information message for the student explaining to them who we are and what we provide and the area we cover.
-> The website should neatly and appropriatly list the lessons we provide to the students.
+> The website should neatly and appropriatly list and describe the lessons we provide to the students.
 > The website should offer potential students positivity through testimonials.
 > The website should give the student a way to contact the driving school for quotes or vouchers through a form.
-> The website should give the user more contact methods including phone number, e-mail, instagram page.
+> The website should give the student more contact methods including phone number, e-mail, instagram page.

 # Structure Plane